pimozone/TransparentFlyoutsConfigKorean/README.md

 ## Information about this repository

 This repository is a fork of [TransparentFlyoutsConfig](https://github.com/Satanarious/TransparentFlyoutsConfig) made by Satanarious. <br>
-I created this fork using Satanarious's [Translation Contribution guide](https://github.com/Satanarious/TransparentFlyoutsConfig#translation-contribution) to add Korean language support.
+I created this fork using Satanarious's [Translation Contribution guide](https://github.com/Satanarious/TransparentFlyoutsConfig#translation-contribution) to add Korean language support. <br>

+The following is the README of the original repository.

 ---
 <br>